quinnleong/quinnleong.github.io/_film/2021-01-02-rodinal-quarantine-scanning.md

 ## 15-Minute Agitation Cycles

 These first three are from the stand development where I agitated every fiften minutes.
-They're a bit too grainy and gritty for my taste, so I would call these over-agitated.
+They're a bit too grainy and gritty for my taste, especially once I increased the contrast to my taste, so I would call these over-agitated.

 ![](/assets/images/film/rodinal_comparisons_1.jpg){:.film-img}
 ![](/assets/images/film/rodinal_comparisons_2.jpg){:.film-img}
 ![](/assets/images/film/rodinal_comparisons_3.jpg){:.film-img}

-## 30-Minute Agitation Cycles
+## 30-Minute Agitation Cycle

 These next three are from the batch where I agitated only a couple of times at the half-hour mark, and the grain looks a lot smoother to me.
-This is definitely a good style for my tastes, so I'll be curious to see if the traditional development gives a result I like as much.
+This is definitely a good style for my preferences, so I'll be curious to see if the traditional development gives a result I like as much.

 ![](/assets/images/film/rodinal_comparisons_4.jpg){:.film-img}
 ![](/assets/images/film/rodinal_comparisons_5.jpg){:.film-img}
 ![](/assets/images/film/rodinal_comparisons_6.jpg){:.film-img}

-I honestly still like the one Xtol batch I did better than any of the results I've gotten from rodinal so far, but Xtol is more expensive and has a much shorter shelf-life.
+I honestly still like the one Xtol batch I did better than any of the results I've gotten from Rodinal so far, but Xtol is more expensive and has a much shorter shelf-life.
 It also requires a lot more storage space since it's pre-mixed into a huge batch.
-So for now, I'm sticking with rodinal and seeing how tightly I can dial in a style I like a lot.
-I actually do have some Xtol that's not technically expired, so I might try a mixture next.
-I've seen a recipe that's 1 part Xtol to 4 parts water, plus the usual amount of Rodinal, so I'll probably give that a go.
+So for now, I'm sticking with Rodinal and seeing how tightly I can dial in a style I like a lot.
+I actually do have some Xtol that's technically expired, so I might try a mixture next and just see what happens I've seen a recipe that's 1 part Xtol to 4 parts water, plus the usual amount of Rodinal, so I'll probably give that a go.
 I also want to try slightly cooler temps, as I've seen multiple people mention that helps control grain too.
 I've been without a thermometer so far, so my temperature control has been pretty bad and I think skewed too hot thus far.
 In other words, lots of experimenting yet to come!